-The Local Authority Accounts (Scotland) Regulations 2014 require that all Councils conduct a review, at least once in each financial year, of the effectiveness of the system of internal control1 and that an Annual Governance Statement is included in the Annual Accounts.
+The Local Authority Accounting (Scotland) Regulations 2014 require that all Councils conduct a review, at least once in each financial year, of the effectiveness of the system of internal control1 and that an Annual Governance Statement is included in the Annual Accounts.
 Falkirk Council has complied with both of these requirements voluntarily for some years now, underlining a commitment to openness and transparency.

-The Annual Governance Statement in respect of 2014/15 is set out in full on page 90.
+The Annual Governance Statement in respect of 2014/15 is set out in full at Appendix 2.